boynextdoor-cze/boynextdoor-cze.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior undergraduate student of ShanghaiTech University, School of Information Science and Technology (SIST).
+I am a junior undergraduate student of ShanghaiTech University, School of Information Science and Technology (SIST), majoring in Computer Science.

+In Spring 2023, I am studying in Massachusetts Institute of Technology (MIT) as an undergraduate special student.